mozilla/bigquery-etl/docs/reference/recommended_practices.md

 - Should read from `*_stable` tables instead of including custom deduplication
   - Should use the earliest row for each `document_id` by `submission_timestamp` where filtering duplicates is necessary
+- Should not refer to views in the `mozdata` project which are duplicates of views in another project (commonly `moz-fx-data-shared-prod`).
+Refer to the original view instead.
 - Should escape identifiers that match keywords, even if they aren't [reserved keywords]

 [spark-bigquery-connector]: https://github.com/GoogleCloudPlatform/spark-bigquery-connector/issues/5